NethServer/ns8-docs/migration.rst

   The OpenLDAP instance running in NS8 is currently not accessible as external account provider for NS7 and other network devices.

+Password age and account locked status information are preserved by the migration procedure.

-Password policy settings (strength and expiration) are not migrated.
-They must be enabled under the domain settings of the ``Domains and users`` page.
+However, password policy settings (strength and expiration) are not migrated.
+To re-enable them, navigate to the domain settings of the ``Domains and users`` page.
 See also :ref:`password-policy-section`.

 .. _mail-migration-section: